cycloss/dart_greenspeed/README.md

 # Dart Librespeed

-A speed test utility to connect and test [Librespeed](https://github.com/librespeed/speedtest) servers built for use in a Flutter app.
+A speed test utility to connect and test [Librespeed](https://github.com/librespeed/speedtest) servers.
+Built for use in a Flutter app.

+Supports testing ping (ms), jitter (ms), download speed (megabits/sec) and upload speed (megabits/sec).
+Also shows the percentage completetion for each test.

 ## Installing